-Post covid we wish to re-emphasise high expectations and students working "above and beyond" in all aspects of school life.
-As such, next academic year we will be introducing a new behaviour system that looks to support this.
-Our current system of "SHARP" will be replaced by "Ready, Respectful, Safe".
+We wish to emphasise high expectations and students working "above and beyond" in all aspects of school life.
+As such our behaviour system looks to support this with the focus being on students being "Ready, Respectful, Safe".

 Ready, Respect, Safe